Off-track betting in New York: Current operations

-OTB parlors began showing live video feeds of races (referred to as simulcasting) in 1984.

-NYC OTB

-The New York City Off-Track Betting Corporation covered the five boroughs of New York City.
-At its peak in the mid-1980s, it had over 150 betting parlors.
-City mayor Rudy Giuliani attempted to privatize the corporation, and in 2001 the bid was won by Magna Entertainment and Greenwood Racing over a partnership between NYRA and Churchill Downs Incorporated.
-However, the state legislature never approved the deal, and his successor Michael Bloomberg cancelled the process.
-The corporation filed for Chapter 9 bankruptcy protection in 2009, by which time it had only 66 parlors.
-On December 7, 2010, the New York City OTB permanently closed all of its parlors as part of its liquidation.

-Regional OTBs

 Capital OTB

-Capital District Regional Off-Track Betting Corporation covers sixteen counties and the cities of Albany and Schenectady.
+Capital District Regional Off-Track Betting Corporation covers sixteen counties including the cities of Albany and Schenectady.
 It has 33 branch locations, including its flagship Clubhouse Race Book in Albany.

-Catskill OTB

-Catskill Regional Off-Track Betting Corporation covers ten counties in the Catskills and Southern Tier regions.
-As of 2022, It has ten locations at various bars, pubs and restaurants and two other branches that are currently closed.
-Also in 2022, Gov. Kathy Hochul released a long-buried report from the Cuomo administration, accusing Catskill OTB of waste, mismanagement and hoarding of broken equipment.
-The New York State legislature is considering merging Catskill OTB with the more profitable Capital OTB.

 Nassau OTB

 Nassau Regional Off-Track Betting Corporation, also known as Nassau Downs, covers Nassau County.
 It has six branch locations, including Race Palace, its flagship teletheater in Plainview.
 A 2013 law authorizes the corporation to run a casino with up to 1,000 slot machines; instead of opening a casino in Nassau County, that right was licensed to Aqueduct Racetrack to enable an expansion of its Resorts World casino.

 Suffolk OTB

 Suffolk Regional Off-Track Betting Corporation covers Suffolk County.
 It operates four branch locations, including its flagship Racing Forum teletheater in Hauppauge.
-It owns and operates Jake's 58 Hotel and Casino in Islandia, under a law authorizing Suffolk OTB to run a casino with up to 1,000 slot machines.
+It owns and operates Jake's 58 Hotel & Casino in Islandia, under a law authorizing Suffolk OTB to run a casino with up to 1,000 slot machines.

 The corporation was under Chapter 9 bankruptcy protection from 2012 to 2020.
 Jake's 58 was opened in 2017 by Delaware North under license from Suffolk OTB; it was purchased by the OTB corporation in 2021 for $120 million.